caracal-pipeline/caracal-docs/README.md

 Make sure that you've got the latest `caracal` and `caracal_docs` in the same parent directory.

-Go into the `caracal_docs` directory and type the following:
+Go into the `caracal_docs` directory and type the following (having installed some python modules to be listed here soon):
 ```
 python make_caracal_docs.py
 cd sphinx